-- Nonstructural Alternative 2: structures with a MFE less than or equal to +6.0 feet NAVD88 (the 4 percent flood water surface elevation) - Nonstructural Alternative 3: structures with a MFE less than or equal to +8.2 feet NAVD88 (the one percent flood water surface elevation)
+- Nonstructural Alternative 1: structures with a MFE less than or equal +4.5 feet NAVD88 (the 10 percent flood water surface elevation) - Nonstructural Alternative 2: structures with a MFE less than or equal to +6.0 feet NAVD88 (the 4 percent flood water surface elevation) - Nonstructural Alternative 3: structures with a MFE less than or equal to +8.2 feet NAVD88 (the one percent flood water surface elevation)

-Structures would be elevated in order for their main floors to be at a height of +11.2 feet NAVD88.
-This height takes into consideration: 1) the 1 percent flood still water level (+8.2 feet NAVD88), 2) anticipated sea level change of 0.7 feet over 50 years (rounded to 1 foot), and 3) the Borough of Sea Bright's ordinance requiring that all new construction be at a height of at least 2 feet above the base flood elevation.
-As defined by the Federal Emergency Management Agency (FEMA), the base flood elevation is the elevation of surface water resulting from a flood that has a 1 percent chance of equaling or exceeding that level in any given year (the "1 percent flood").
-The base flood elevations for affected structures range from +7 feet NAVD88 to +8 feet NAVD88.
-The final height of the structures would be more than 3 feet above the base flood elevation.
+Structures would be elevated in order for their MFE to be at a height of +11.2 feet NAVD88.
+This height takes into consideration: 1) the one percent flood still water level in year 2020 calculated by USACE (+8.2 feet NAVD88), 2) anticipated intermediate rate of sea level change over 50 years, and 3) the typical contribution of wave effects caused by coastal storms.
+The BFEs for affected structures range from +7 feet NAVD88 to +8 feet NAVD88.
+The final height of all of the structures would be more than three feet above the BFE.

-An engineering tool, based on a matrix developed by the USACE National Nonstructural Floodproofing Committee, identified the most appropriate treatment for each structure.
+An engineering tool, based on a matrix developed by the USACE National Nonstructural Floodproofing Committee, identified the most appropriate treatment for each structure (Appendix A, Figures A6 and A7).
 It has been used for other USACE feasibility studies with nonstructural components, most recently by USACE for the Leonardo, New Jersey coastal storm risk management feasibility study.
-The tool identified elevations and ringwalls as the most appropriate treatments in the study area, given the amount of inundation and structure types involved (Appendix A).
+The tool identified elevations and temporary flood barriers as the most appropriate treatments in the study area, given the amount of inundation and structure types involved (Appendix A).
 Table 5 shows a breakdown by structure type (residential and commercial/nonresidential) for each of the nonstructural alternatives.